michaelconant/MoreTrinketSlots/README.md

   - Dropped By: Pirate Captain
   - Sets trinket slots to 6
 - The Crone's Crown
-  - Dropped By: The Cursed Crown
+  - Dropped By: The Cursed Crone
   - Sets trinket slots to 7
 - Wizard Socket
   - Dropped By: Fallen Wizard